bbbradsmith/zensf/readme.txt

 Instructions:

-0. See below for dependencies; in particular you will need to have python 3, and cc65
+0. See below for dependencies; in particular make sure cc65 is placed in the right folder before beginning
 1. Place NSFs in in_nsf/ folder, edit tracks.txt to build the track list
 2. Run nsfspider.py to build in_nsf/tracks.txt and work through any exceptions you get 2.1.
 Input: